charliedondapati/containers/codespace-labs.md

 k logs -l app=roar-web
 ```

-8. The output here confirms what is wrong – notice the part on “trying and failing to
+8. **The output here is the error message from the logs, not from running the command.** The message in the logs confirms what is wrong – notice the part on “trying and failing to
 pull image” or "image can't be pulled".
 We need to get more detail though - such
 as the exact image name.
 We could use a describe command, but there's a
 shortcut using "get events" that we can do too.